 Wigtown is also known as Scotland’s ‘book town’ thanks to over twenty book shops and an annual literary festival every autumn.
 It would be rude to mention literature without a nod to national Bard, Robert Burns who hails from the area.
 As the ‘gateway to Scotland’ it’s fitting that Dumfries, in Dumfries & Galloway naturally, was once home to this famous poet and if you’ve a mind, and are of a literary bent, you can still visit Ellisland Farm which inspired some of his best-loved songs and poems.
 If you listen hard you’ll be sure to hear echoes of Auld Lang Syne, penned at the property and arguably his greatest success.

-Before we pop across to the Borders a note about the 300 miles of wild parkland that formed Galloway Forest Park.
+Before we pop across to the Scottish Borders a note about the 300 miles of wild parkland that formed Galloway Forest Park.
 As Britain’s largest forest park it’s a sight to behold with its heather-clad hills, tranquil lochs and scenic trails.
 It’s also worth extending the trip to sundown for a spot of star gazing – it’s the UK’s only designated dark sky park.

 The triple peaked Eildon Hills lie at the heart of the Borders and are a must for ramblers.
 Below, in the valley of the Tweed, follow the river to discover Abbotsford, the home of writer Sir Walter Scott.
 We must also give a mention to the country town of Kelso which perches on the junction of the Tweed and Teviot.
 Take a breather, enjoy a pub lunch and survey the five arched bridge which was the model for London’s Waterloo Bridge across the Thames.
 For peace and quiet we know which view we’d choose!